 Aside from the challenges however, it is one of the most rewarding genres as when you do capture something, you remember afterwards exactly how it happened.
 There is no posing or taking multiple angles.
 I don’t subscribe to the ‘machine-gun’ approach of just firing the camera in the hopes of capturing something.
 I prefer to take one shot at a time, without disturbing the wildlife and hope I get something for my trouble.

-Here are a few of my most favourite moments.
-Each was one of those ‘surprise’ moments.
-These have all been published in magazines, book covers and as prints and/or greeting cards.
+These are a few of my most favourite moments, each one of those ‘surprises’.
+Each have been published in magazines, book covers and also as prints and/or greeting cards.